dice-group/IGUANA/docs_new/configuration/overview.md

       password: "123"
 ```

-## Tasks
-The tasks are the core of the benchmark suite.
-They define the actual process of the benchmarking suite
-and are executed from top to bottom in the order they are defined in the configuration.
-At the moment, there is only one type of task, the `stresstest`.
-The `stresstest`-task queries specified endpoints with the given queries and measures the performance of the endpoint
-for each query and calculates the required metrics.

-The tasks are explained in more detail in the [Tasks](tasks.md) documentation.

-## ResponseBodyProcessor
+## Response-Body-Processor
 The response body processors are used
 to process the response bodies that are received for each query from the benchmarked endpoints.
 The processors extract relevant information from the response bodies and store them in the results.
 Processors are defined by the content type of the response body they process.
-At the moment, only the `application/sparql-results+json` content type is supported
+At the moment, only the `application/sparql-results+json` content type is supported.

-The response body processors are explained in more detail in the [ResponseBodyProcessor](responsebodyprocessor.md) documentation.
+The response body processors are explained in more detail in the [Response-Body-Processor](response_body_processor) documentation.

 ## Metrics
-Metrics are used to calculate the performance of the benchmarked endpoints.
+Metrics are used to compare the performance of the benchmarked endpoints.
 The metrics are calculated from the results of the benchmarking tasks.
 Depending on the type of the metric, they are calculated for each query, for each worker, or for the whole task.

 Each metric will be explained in more detail in the [Metrics](metrics.md) documentation.

-## Storages
-The storages define where and how the results of the benchmarking suite are stored.
-There are three types of storages that are supported at the moment:
-- `rdf file`
-- `csv file`
-- `triplestore`

-Each storage type will be explained in more detail in the [Storages](storages.md) documentation.

 ## Basic Example